aboutsummaryrefslogtreecommitdiff

 I get a black screen/glitches while live streaming

 It seems like ffmpeg earlier than version 6.1 has some type of bug.
-Install ffmpeg 6.1 and then reinstall GPU Screen Recorder to fix this issue.
-The flatpak version of GPU Screen Recorder comes with ffmpeg 6.1 so no extra steps are needed.
+Install ffmpeg version 6.1 or later and then reinstall GPU Screen Recorder to fix this issue.
+The flatpak version of GPU Screen Recorder comes with a newer version of ffmpeg so no extra steps are needed.

 I can't play the video in my browser directly or in discord